Varsha830/Random-password-generator/README.md

-The Random Password Generator is a simple web application built using HTML, CSS, and JavaScript.
-It provides users with a convenient way to generate strong and unique passwords for their accounts.
-The interface consists of a text input field to specify the desired length of the password and a button to trigger the generation process.

-Upon clicking the "Generate Password" button, the JavaScript code kicks in to create a random password based on the specified length.
-The password is generated using a combination of uppercase letters, lowercase letters, numbers, and special characters to enhance security.
-The generated password is then displayed in a designated area on the webpage, allowing users to easily copy it to their clipboard for immediate use.

-The CSS styling ensures that the interface is visually appealing and user-friendly, with responsive design elements to ensure compatibility across various devices and screen sizes.

-Overall, the Random Password Generator offers a practical solution for generating strong and secure passwords, helping users improve their online security practices.
+🛠️ Random Password Generator 🔑

+A web-based app built with HTML, CSS, and JavaScript to help users easily generate strong, secure passwords.
+Users can specify the password length, and with a simple click, the app creates a random mix of letters, numbers, and special characters 💻🔐.

+Key Features:

+📏 Customizable password length
+🔠 Uppercase & lowercase letters, numbers, special characters 📱 Responsive design for all devices
+🖱️ Easy "Copy to clipboard" functionality